Envelopes

 Place your cursor where you wan the Name to be.
 You can move around, remove tabs, add/remove blank lines, etc.

-When your cursor is where you want it, click Name in the dialog box then click the button for Paste.
+When your cursor is where you want it, click Name in the dialog box then

 Place your cursor where you want the address to be.
 Click on Address in the dialog box, then click Paste.